oasis-open-projects/documentation/DRAFT-documentation-toc.md

 - Managed pen project FAQ

 ## For OP participants
-  - Master ToC to all content

-  - General interest
+###For general interest
-    - OP handbook
+- OP handbook (including
   - Overview of OP rules (what the policy means in practice)
   - What role does OASIS play?
 - Getting started guide
 - Sponsor's welcome guide
-    - Open Project service guide
+- Open Project services guide

-  - For chairs
+###For chairs
 - chair's guide, including:
   - minutes requirements/best practice/templates
   - accommodating global timezones - staggered times or 2 part meetings/recordings
   - requirements for transparency and public accessibility
   - keeping your project on track
   - planning and facilitating meetings
   - decision-making
   - onboarding new members
   - how to appeal op-admin decisions

-  - For members of the PGB
+###For members of the PGB
      - PGB guide
        - decision-making
        - putting work onto the OASIS standards track